5 Important Reasons to Not Plant Ligustrum (Privet)

-If there is one plant you should avoid at the nursery, it is Ligustrum (also known as Privet).
+If there is one plant you should avoid at the nursery, it is Ligustrum (also known as Privet), an ornamental shrub.
 If you already have it growing in your yard, you may want to consider taking it out.

 Why?
 Because Ligustrum is a highly invasive non-native plant that is taking over wooded areas throughout the Eastern United States, crowding out native species and drastically reducing biodiversity in those areas.

 If you want to learn more about non-native invasive plants like Ligustrum, be sure to download my FREE 10 Invasive Plants to Avoid PDF!

 Ligustrum is one of the most problematic invasive species we are dealing with today in the U.S. (just ask my Master Naturalist friends who have spent endless volunteer hours trying to remove it!).